Hiradpi/francheck/readme.md

 ## Description
 FranChecker is a Python script that checks BuyVM's website for VPS availability.
 If any VPS becomes available, it sends the information to you through your Discord webhook.

+## Why FranChecker?
+If you're a tech enthusiast or someone looking for reliable and budget-friendly VPS solutions, BuyVM is a popular choice.
+However, due to its limited resources and high demand, their VPS servers can quickly sell out.
+FranChecker comes to the rescue by automating the process of checking for VPS availability, so you don't miss out on securing one when they become available.

 ## Features
 - Monitors BuyVM's website for VPS availability.
 - Sends notifications to your Discord webhook when a VPS becomes available.